 Like a Broken Record

-Sounds Like, Plays Like, Fill-in-the-Blank Like A Broken Record
+Sounds Like, Plays Like, is Like A Broken Record

 "Sounds like a broken record" - Definition from Dictionary of Phonographia

 LISTEN Courtesy UCSB Library and The Internet Archive - Recorded: December 14, 1935

 The Broken Record - Novelty Fox Trot - The B.B.C.
 Dance Orchestra, 1936

 LISTEN Courtesy of Radionostaliga